-BOX A - CURRENTLY NOT A BUSINESS ENTITY certify that (Company/Individude finition of a business entity, as defined in section 285 above, because: (check the applicable business status to 5.525, RSMo pertaining to section 285.530, RSMo as stated ☐ I am a self-employed individual with ☐ The company that I represent employed of subsection 12 of section 288.034, F s the services of direct sellers as defined in subdivision (17) Name) is awarded a Recreational Trails Program Grant status changes during the project period to become a bupertaining to section 285.530, RSMo, then, prior to pro(Company/Individual Name) ag • Authorized Representative's Name (Please Print) Authorized Representative's Signature Company Name (if applicable) Date
+BOX A - CURRENTLY NOT A BUSINESS ENTITY I certify that (Company/Individual Name) DOES NOT CURRENTLY MEET the definition of a business entity, as defined in section 285.525, RSMo pertaining to section 285.530, RSMo as stated above, because: (check the applicable business status that applies below) I am a self-employed individual with no employees; OR The company that I represent employs the services of direct sellers as defined in subdivision (17) of subsection 12 of section 288.034, RSMo.
+I certify that I am not an alien unlawfully present in the United States and if(Company/Individual Name) is awarded a Recreational Trails Program Grant for(Project Title) and if the business status changes during the project period to become a business entity as defined in section 285.525, RSMo, pertaining to section 285.530, RSMo, then, prior to proceeding with the project as a business entity,(Company/Individual Name) agrees to complete Box B, comply with the requirements stated in Box B and provide the Department of Natural Resources, Division of State Parks with all documentation required in Box B of this exhibit.
+Authorized Representative's Name (Please Print) Authorized Representative's Signature Company Name (if applicable) Date

-EXHIBIT \, continued
+EXHIBIT , continued